JanusGraph/janusgraph/docs/operations/server.md

 ### Configure jvm.options

-JanusGraph runs on the JVM which is configureable for special use cases.
+JanusGraph runs on the JVM which is configurable for special use cases.
 Therefore, JanusGraph provides a `jvm.options` file with some default options.

 ```bash
 # Copyright 2020 JanusGraph Authors